-The Treasury is in the initial process of working with stakeholders to prepare for an update to the rules regarding public finance, anticipating a rules hearing at the start of FY 24-25.
+The Treasury is in the process of working with stakeholders to prepare for an update to the rules regarding public finance, anticipating a rules hearing in FY 24-25.

 The Treasury will work with the Colorado Office of the Attorney General, the Colorado Department of Regulatory Affairs, and the Colorado Office of the Secretary of State, as well as stakeholders to successfully adopt and implement rules.